John Byron: Anson's voyage around the world

-Captain Cheap at Wager Island had a party of 19 men after the deserters rejoined the camp.
-This included the surgeon Elliot and Lieutenant Hamilton who had been cast adrift with him plus midshipmen John Byron and Campbell who had been in the barge.
+Cheape's party consisted of 19 men after the deserters rejoined the camp.
+This included the surgeon Elliot and Lieutenant Hamilton, as well as Byron and fellow midshipman Alexander Campbell.
 They rowed up the coast but were punished by continuous rain, headwinds and waves that threatened the boats.
 One night while the men slept on shore, one of the boats was capsized while at anchor and was swept out to sea with its two boatkeepers.
 One of the men got ashore but the other drowned.
 As it was now impossible for them all to fit in the remaining boat, four marines were left ashore with muskets to fend for themselves.
 The winds prevented them from getting around the headland so they returned to pick up the marines only to find them gone.
 They returned to Wager Island in early February 1742.
 With one death on the journey, there were now 13 in the group.

 Martín Olleta, a Chono chieftain, guided the men up the coast to the Spanish settlements of Chiloé Island so they set out again.
-Two men died; after burying the bodies, the six seamen rowed off in the boat never to be seen again while Cheap, Hamilton, Byron, Campbell and the dying Elliot were on shore looking for food.
+Two men died; after burying the bodies, the six seamen rowed off in the boat never to be seen again while Cheape, Hamilton, Byron, Campbell and the dying Elliot were on shore looking for food.
 Olleta then agreed to take the remaining four on by canoe for their only remaining possession, a musket.
 It is likely the party travelled across Presidente Ríos Lake in inland Taitao Peninsula, a lake Chile regarded as officially discovered in 1945.
 Eventually they made it to be taken prisoner by the Spanish.
 The Spaniards treated them well and they were eventually taken to the inland capital of Santiago where they were released on parole.
 The Spaniards heard that Anson had been generous in the treatment of the prisoners he had taken and this kindness was returned.